Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Numerical results

 \subsection{Distributions of postshock turbulence $M_{\rm s}$ and $M_{\rm A}$}

-As we have observational techniques to measure $M_{\rm A}$ in supernova remnants \citep{Lazarian18,Hu19a,2021ApJ...910...88X}, it can be used to observationally test the dynamo theory and probe the turbulent amplification of magnetic fields near supernova shocks.
+The observational techniques to measure $M_{\rm A}$ \citep{Lazarian18,Hu19a,2021ApJ...910...88X} in supernova remnants can be used to test the dynamo theory and probe the turbulent amplification of magnetic fields near supernova shocks.
 Fig.~\ref{fig:mams} presents the distributions of averaged (along the $z$-axis) postshock magnetic field strength, $\langle M_{\rm s}\rangle$, and $\langle M_{\rm A}\rangle$ in the vicinity of shock front.
 The $\langle M_{\rm s}\rangle$ and $\langle M_{\rm A}\rangle$ of turbulence are defined as:

 where $c_{\rm s}^{\rm post}$ is the postshock sound speed and $\pmb{v}^{\rm post}$ represents the total postshock velocity of fluid.
 The initial uniform postshock velocity $\pmb{v}^{\rm post}_0$ is subtracted to get the turbulent velocity.